exploratory-io/book/online_seminar.md

 * Introduction to Bubble (Scatter) Chart
 * Introduction to Map

+The past recording and tutorial slides can be found at the [workshop page](https://exploratory.io/note/kanaugust/Data-Visualization-Workshop-YAZ6azM0MU).

 ----

 # Data Visualization Workshop Part 2 - Visualizing Time Series Data